-Early Civilisations: Egypt
+Early Civilisations: Egypt (10 credits)

-Early Civilisations: Western Asia
+Early Civilisations of Western Asia (10)

-Greek and Roman Literature
+Introduction to Greek and Roman History (20)

 The course surveys the history and archaeology of Western Europe between AD c400 and c800 - the period when the Roman Empire collapsed and the Early Medieval kingdoms started to emerge.
-In particular, it will examine the interaction of the Romans and barbarians, the movements of the barbarian groups, their impact on the areas they settled, and the way that new identities were forged.
+In particular, it will examine the interaction of the Romans and non-Roman groups, the movements of the tribal groups, their impact on the areas they settled, and the way that new identities were forged.
 We will look at how post-Roman Europe was organised - how political and social structures were shaped and what religious beliefs began to take hold.
 We will examine the way that networks of contacts stretched across this 'new Europe', resulting in diverse trading patterns, episodes of violence and artistic development.
 Sources used in this course include literary material, settlement archaeology, artefact study and funerary evidence.

-Greek Art and Archaeology
+Greek Art and Archaeology (10)

 This module focuses on the art and archaeology of the Greek world between the Bronze Age and Hellenistic period.
 It has a broadly diachronic approach intended to provide students with a chronological framework within which specific themes and bodies of evidence will be examined, together with relevant theoretical and methodological approaches appropriate to the study of Mediterranean cultures.

-Roman Art and Archaeology
+Roman Art and Archaeology (10)